-This series is convergent in the open unit disk $D$, where it defines a holomorphic function, known as polylogarithm $\mathrm{Li}_{s}(z)$ with parameter $s:= -2d-1$.
-It has holomorphic extension to $\mathbb C \setminus [1,\infty)$, which can be constructed in a number of ways.
-One is by means of the Lindel\"of-Wirtinger expansion, see \cite[Sec.
-5]{T45}, valid for $\Re(s)<0$, that is, for all $d\in (-\frac 1 2, \frac 1 2)$ in our case:
+This series is convergent in the open unit disk $D$, where it defines a holomorphic function, known as the polylogarithm $\mathrm{Li}_{s}(z)$ with parameter $s:= -2d-1$.
+The function $\mu(z)$ admits a holomorphic extension to $\mathbb C \setminus [1,\infty)$, which can be constructed in a number of ways.
+One approach is by means of the Lindel\"of-Wirtinger expansion, see \cite[Sec.
+5]{T45}, valid for $\Re(s)<0$ - that is, for all $d\in (-\frac 1 2, \frac 1 2)$ in our case: